cesararnetta/cesararnetta/README.md

 </p>

 ### 🚀 About Me:
 Full-stack developer passionate about clean, functional code.
 With experience in JavaScript, Python, React, and SQL.
-I'm looking to join a team where I can continue learning while adding value.Decisive, proactive, and self-taught.
-Long-term commitment and growth-driven.
+Decisive, proactive, and self-taught.
+Committed and growth-driven.
 Motivated by learning and taking on new challenges.

 ---